 - Website: Jacki Willson | Twitter | LinkedIn | ORCID

-My research is situated between the disciplines of Fine Art, Fashion and Performance.
-I began her research journey in Fine Art practice and created Arts Council Funded activist performance work in Nottingham after graduating in 2001.
-My projects -In Exile (2003)and Content in Suburbia (2008) - dealt with questions of motherhood and home by documenting activist intervention pieces that she performed in her local area.
-My MA in Cinema Studies moved her into Fashion/Costume Studies as a useful and exciting way of thinking through questions of the 'gaze' and objectification.
+My research is situated between the disciplines of Fashion/Costume and Performance.
+I began my research journey in Fine Art practice and created Arts Council Funded activist performance work in Nottingham after graduating in 2001.
+My projects -In Exile (2003) and Content in Suburbia (2008) - dealt with questions of motherhood and home by documenting activist intervention pieces that I performed in my local area.
+My MA in Cinema Studies moved my research into Fashion/Costume Studies.
+This became a useful and exciting way of thinking through questions of the 'gaze' and objectification.
 From 2012 to 2016 I taught Cultural Studies to Fashion, Textiles and Jewellery students at Central Saint Martins.
 Ideas relating to fashion have helped to re-vitalize different ways of approaching feminism and the female body.
 My two monographs, The Happy Stripper: Pleasures and Politics of New Burlesque (2008) and Being Gorgeous: Feminism, Sexuality and the Pleasures of the Visual (2015) came out of my PhD research.
 This was triggered by a performance by Ursula Martinez called 'Show Off' whereby Martinez performed a striptease.
 The PhD thesis explored this performance by looking at the intersections between the historical trajectories of women's performance art, the burlesque artiste and feminist activism.

 - PhD Fine Art theory/history - Loughborough University